 Despite his rather well-known liberal political views, Orson Welles was never a victim of the Blacklist .
 Though he had already been denounced as a Communist sympathizer by the Hearst press, the official targeting of Welles was hardly necessary, given his (more or less) self-imposed Hollywood exile during the Blacklist’s peak years of 1947 to 1957.
-Welles’s absence during these years might have been partially due to his discomfort with the prevailing tenor of the times, but the more likely explanation was his reputation for not playing the filmmmaking game by the established Hollywood rules - his supposed transgressions being, among others, extravagance and unpredictability - with a resultant paucity of directorial engagements.
-Thus Welles’ was a political sort of blacklisting, but not of the ideological kind.
+Welles’s absence during these years might have been partially due to his discomfort with the prevailing tenor of the times, but the more likely explanation was his reputation for not playing the filmmaking game by the established Hollywood rules, his supposed transgressions being, among others, extravagance and unpredictability.
+The result was a paucity of directorial engagements.
+Thus Welles’s was a political sort of blacklisting, but not of the ideological kind.

 Filmed in 1957 and released the following year, Touch of Evil is often cited as the book-ending apotheosis of the noir era .
 It’s also fair to think of the years 1957-1959, or thereabouts, as the unofficial end of the Blacklist.
 The late Fifties’ more progressive bent was further evidenced by the growing momentum of the Civil Rights movement.
-But perhaps most important, 1957 also witnessed the passing of Sen. Joseph McCarthy, and it’s perhaps no accident that the character of Quinlan bears a strong metaphorical (and physical) resemblance to McCarthy.
-With their scowling, unkempt, singularly un-photogenic countenances, both Quinlan and McCarthy are more reminiscent of small-time underworld bosses than figures of official rectitude.
+But perhaps most important, 1957 also witnessed the passing of Sen. Joseph McCarthy, and it’s perhaps no accident that the character of Quinlan - scowling, unkempt, singularly un-photogenic - bears a strong metaphorical (and physical) resemblance to McCarthy.

 'Touch' of the Red Scare Part 2 here